great-expectations/great_expectations/docs/reference/core_concepts/expectations/expectations.rst

 * ``expect_table_row_count_to_be_between``
 * ``expect_column_median_to_be_between``

 For a full list of available Expectations, please check out the :ref:`expectation_glossary`.
 Please note that not all Expectations are implemented on all :ref:`Execution engines` yet.
-You can see the grid of supported Expectations :ref:`here <#FIXME>`.
+You can see the grid of supported Expectations :ref:`here <implemented_expectations>`.
 We welcome :ref:`contributions <contributing>` to fill in the gaps.

-You can also extend Great Expectations by :ref:`creating your own custom Expectations <how_to__create_custom_expectations>`.
+You can also extend Great Expectations by :ref:`creating your own custom Expectations <_how_to_guides__creating_and_editing_expectations__how_to_create_custom_expectations>`.

 Expectations *enhance communication* about your data and *amplify quality* in data applications.
 Using expectations helps reduce trips to domain experts and avoids leaving insights about data on the "cutting room floor."

 .. attention::

   Not all Expectations are implemented on all execution engines yet.
-You can see the grid of supported Expectations :ref:`here <#FIXME>`.
+You can see the grid of supported Expectations :ref:`here <implemented_expectations>`.
 We welcome :ref:`contributions <contributing>` to fill in the gaps.

 .. _expectation_suites: